BASE44DEVS

 Money-back on failed sprints

 If a $1,500 bug-fix sprint cannot resolve your issue — typically because the root cause is a platform-side bug we cannot work around — we deliver the diagnostic and refund the sprint fee.
-No agency we have benchmarked offers this clause.
+Distinct from the build warranty: this is on pre-build fix work.

 • 05